gisbee/tiny-task-handler/README.md

 # A Tiny Task Handler

-A simple and elegant task handler using Flask and Celery.
-Useful for running time-intensive applications and scale up dynamically to add new tasks with utmost ease.
+This project is a simple and elegant task handler using Flask and Celery.
+It is useful for running time-intensive applications and scale up dynamically to add new tasks with utmost ease.
+Adding a new task is as simple as creation of a configuration file in JSON format.
+Configuration can be extended to handle more complex conditions like IP address to a remote machine, or creation of Ec2/GCE instances.
+This is a starter code and can be extended as needed.

 ## Setup
 1. Create a `.env` file similar to `.env.example`